aiidateam/AEP/base_iterator/README.md

 In many case, the use of `iteration_input` makes the use of `iterate_over` unnecessary.
 The attribute `_iterate_over_port` can be set to false in order to make the port `iterate_over` not required.

-Example
+Example of the use of `iteration_input` is [the eos workchain in aiida-sesta](https://github.com/albgar/aiida_siesta_plugin/blob/c296533195ceacc983f050adb59a8d57cb0337ae/aiida_siesta/workflows/eos.py#L233)

 #### Flexibility of rewriting methods.

 The modular structure of the workchain implementation allows expert users to redefine methods at will.
-This can be really usefull in many cases.
+This can be really useful in many cases.
 Two examples:

 1. Some methods of `BaseIteratorWorkChain` can be overridden in order to insert analysis of the results of each iteration and even introduce some logic that checks weather to keep iterating or not.
 On this line we see, for instance, the possibility to use the `BaseIteratorWorkChain` as core piece to create convergers.
-Example SiestaConverger
+An example is the [BaseConverger in aiida-siesta](https://github.com/albgar/aiida_siesta_plugin/blob/develop/aiida_siesta/workflows/utils/converge_absclass.py)

 2. The serialization of the port `iterate_over` is done in independent methods of `BaseIteratorWorkChain`.
-The change of these methods allows to easly change the current API if needed.
+The change of these methods allows to easily change the current API if needed.

 #### Reuse of inputs